brilovescoding/workshop-ranked-choice-selection/README.md

 - Column C: Attendee Grade
 - Column D: Attendee's Workshop A name and URL
 - Column E: Attendee's Workshop B name and URL

+## TODO:
+- Sort leftover students into the MOST populated workshop instead of the least populated
+- 8th graders should be not scheduled for Workshop A - create a way to account for this